omegaup/omegaup/stuff/cron/RUNBOOK_recommendation_model.md

 (`k = --num-followups`, 3 by default) and they are compared against the problems that user actually solved next.

-`Model.evaluate()` returns the single score that gets recorded as `map_score` and that the guardrail thresholds are calibrated against. `Model.evaluate_metrics()` breaks the same replay down into the four standard ranking metrics, which is what makes that single number auditable:
+`Model.evaluate_metrics()` scores that replay with the four standard ranking metrics. `map` is the one recorded as `map_score` and the one the guardrail compares; the other three are logged so a move in it can be explained:

 - **precision@k**: of the `k` problems recommended, how many were solved next.
 - **recall@k**: of the problems the user actually solved next, how many were